robwhitaker/robwhitaker.github.io/posts/2017-12-07-getting-started-with-hayll-and-clay.md

 The forward slash version would get me the page, but it wouldn't be able to reference the stylesheet properly, and besides, why should I even have `%5C` in my URLs anyway?
 Where did I go wrong?

 Well, after looking up `%5C` and realizing it was an escaped backslash, it dawned on me.
 I was joining together some URLs (or identifiers, in Hakyll-speak) with the `(</>)` operator from `System.FilePath`.
 The issue here is that I'm on a Windows machine (eww, Windows dev, I know) and that the version of `System.FilePath` I was getting was the Windows one.
 I changed my imports to `System.FilePath.Posix`, and boom, now I have nice, properly functioning, URLs.

+## Contact page (End)

+Contact page is finished and working with form.